Intelivate compiled a revealing list of funny leadership quotes from executive leaders who either won’t or can’t say what’s on their mind.

 It is distracting and ultimately diminishes any value you add to the bottom-line, a scorecard or anything else once you walk into the building.

-It exhausts your team, leaders and anyone who happens to make the mistake of being in the break room or bathroom at the same time as you.
+It exhausts your team, leaders, your work best friend, and anyone who happens to make the mistake of being in the break room or bathroom at the same time as you.